Deep Plane Facelift Surgery in Sydney NSW by Dr Turner

 A deep plane facelift is usually done under general anaesthesia (you’ll be asleep).
 Nevertheless, local anaesthesia is sometimes an option.
 The duration of a deep plane facelift varies from 2 to 4 hours depending on how much lifting and repair needs to be done.

-The steps of a deep plane facelift usually consists of:
+The steps of a deep plane facelift usually consist of:

 - First, Dr Turner starts with the skin incisions.
 This usually starts high up in front of the ear, goes down to the earlobe, and then around and upward to the hairline behind the ear.
 This incision is done on both sides of the face